Edgenesis/shifu.dev/docs/introduction/README.md

 ***Shifu*** allows developers to define the automation logic of hardware as a declarative API in the Yaml configuration file.

-From then on, IoT development becomes easy and efficient.
+From then on, IoT development becomes so easy and efficient.